Czx-ustc/Czx-ustc.github.io/_pages/about.md

 <h2 style="font-size: 32px; font-weight: 700;">🔥 News</h2>

-2025.11:  🎉🎉 “Adaptive Agent Selection and Interaction Network for Image-to-point cloud Registration” was accepted by AAAI 2026, and I will attend the conference in Singapore 🇸🇬.
+2025.11:  🎉🎉 “Adaptive Agent Selection and Interaction Network for Image-to-point cloud Registration” was accepted by AAAI 2026, and I will attend the conference in Singapore.

 2025.09:  🎉🎉 “CA-I2P: Channel-Adaptive Registration Network with Global Optimal Selection” was accepted by ICCV 2025, and I attended the conference in Hawaii🌴🥥.